semaphoreci/docs/docs/account-management/billing.md

 **Upgrade to remove the limit** button in the top right corner.
 After that, enter your credit card information and that’s it.

+## Changing credit card information

+In order to change credit card/PayPal information, you can follow these steps:

+1. Go to the **Billing** page of your organization,
+2. In the top right corner, click on **Credit Card and Billing Info…**,
+3. Open the **Subscriptions** tab,
+4. Click on **Manage button** > **Update payment method**.

+## Changing billing information

+If you want to change the recipient name, company name, address, phone number, billing email, VAT ID or country on the invoice, please contact us at [support@semaphoreci.com](mailto:support@semaphoreci.com).

 ## Invoices

 You will receive an invoice for your organization at the end of every billing period to the email address you entered while adding your credit card.

-If you want to change the recipient name, company name, address, phone number, billing email, VAT ID or country on the invoice, please contact us at [support@semaphoreci.com](mailto:support@semaphoreci.com).

 ## Refunds